-The Division of Medicaid reimburses the lesser of the provider's usual and customary charge or a fee from a statewide uniform fee schedule updated July 1 of each year and effective for the services listed below provided on or after July 1 of each year and is calculated as seventy percent (70%) of the Medicare ambulance fee schedule in effect as of January 1 of each year.
+The Division of Medicaid reimburses the lesser of the provider's usual and customary charge or a fee from a Mississippi statewide uniform fee schedule updated July 1, 2020 and effective for the services listed below provided on or after July 1, 2020 and is calculated as seventy percent (70%) of the Medicare ambulance fee schedule in effect as of January 1, 2020.
 If a Medicare fee is not established, then the fee is set at seventy percent (70%) of the Medicare fee for a comparable service.